Bourbon Reforms

-The reforms achieved mixed results administratively but succeeded in alienating the local elites of the Americas (who called themselves Criollos) and eventually led to the independence of all overseas dominions of the Spanish crown.
-This is not to say that a clean and straight line can be drawn from the Bourbon reforms to the movements for Independence, but rather that the period of unrest that came in the wake of the reforms helped encourage the conditions necessary for local riots, and eventually revolts.
+The reforms achieved mixed results administratively, but alienated the local elites of the Americas (who called themselves Criollos) and eventually led to the independence of all overseas dominions of the Spanish crown.
+This is not to say that a clean and straight line can be drawn from the Bourbon Reforms to the movements for independence, but rather that the period of unrest that came in the wake of the reforms helped encourage the conditions necessary for local riots, and eventually revolts.

 End of Habsburg era

 At the end of the 17th century, Spain was an ailing empire, facing declining revenues and the loss of military power, ruled by a weak king, Charles II, who left no successor.
-Even before his death in 1700, the European powers were already positioning themselves to see which noble house would succeed in placing someone on the Spanish throne and thereby gain its vast empire.
-Louis XIV of France asked for and received the Pope's consent for his grandson, Philip of Anjou, a great-nephew of Charles, to take the throne.
-On his deathbed, Charles willed the crown to the French-born successor, but an international conflict ensued, known as the War of the Spanish Succession, which lasted from 1702 to 1713 and pitted Portugal, England, and other European countries against the French House of Bourbon.
+Even before his death in 1700, the European powers were already positioning themselves to see which royal house would succeed in placing someone on the Spanish throne and thereby gain its vast empire.
+Louis XIV of France asked for and received the Pope's consent for his grandson, Philip, Duke of Anjou, a great-nephew of Charles, to take the throne.
+On his deathbed, Charles willed the crown to the French-born successor, but an international conflict ensued, known as the War of the Spanish Succession, which lasted from 1702 to 1713 and pitted Austria, England, and other European countries against the French House of Bourbon.

 Beginning of Bourbon era

-Under the terms of the Treaty of Utrecht, which ended the War of Spanish Succession and placed Philip V securely on the Spanish throne, the new Bourbon dynasty was forced to make several concessions to outside powers.
-This included, in compromise with the Austrian Habsburgs, some of the Spanish Habsburg Empire's European territories, some Caribbean enclaves such as Jamaica, some of the Balearic islands and the continental stronghold of Gibraltar.

-It also included granting the asiento de negros, a monopoly contract on African slaves to Spanish colonies in the Americas to the British government.
+Under the terms of the 1713 Peace of Utrecht, which ended the War of the Spanish Succession and secured Philip V's position on the Spanish throne, the new Bourbon dynasty of Spain was forced to make several territorial concessions to foreign powers.
+This included ceding several of Spain's European territories (including the Habsburg Netherlands) to Austria and Gibraltar and Menorca to Great Britain.
+Spain also granted the Asiento de Negros, a monopoly contract which allowed the holder to sell African slaves in Spanish America, to the British government, which subsequently gave the contract to the newly formed South Sea Company.

-Philip V of Spain, the first king of the House of Bourbon, took measures intended to counter the decline of Spanish power called the Bourbon Reforms.
-Even before the war, the state of the empire was precarious.
+Philip V took measures intended to counter the decline of Spanish power called the Bourbon Reforms.
+Even before the War of the Spanish Succession, the state of the Spanish Empire was precarious.
 When Charles II died, the military was practically nonexistent, consisting of only one division; the treasury was bankrupt; and there was no state promotion of commerce or industry.
 Philip V and his ministers needed to act quickly to reconstruct the empire.